FppEpitech/R-Type/README.md

 With the build complete, you are now ready to dive into the code!
 You can modify the source files, add features, and create your own plugins as needed.
-For more information on how add mod and pluggin, please refer to the [SlimWiki](https://slimwiki.com/6fvu0f5pu/getting-started-nqdxve9qg-/welcome).
+For more information on how add mod and pluggin, please refer to the [Developer Documentation](https://github.com/FppEpitech/R-Type/wiki/Dev-documentation).

 ---